learn-co/learn-ide/README.md

 `gulp build` - Builds the Atom application with our packages injected ready for distribution and swaps out icons and names to brand it the Learn IDE.

+## Atom and Electron

+The Learn IDE application currently uses [Atom at v1.13.0](https://github.com/atom/atom/tree/v1.13.0/docs), which runs [Electron at v1.3.13](https://github.com/electron/electron/tree/v1.3.13/docs).
+While developling, be sure that you are referring to the documentation that corresponds to these specific versions.

 ## License

 Learn IDE is [MIT licensed](LICENSE.md)